-Overall governance and oversight is provided by the Company's Board, which comprises ten directors.
+Overall governance and oversight is provided by the Company's Board, which comprises of ten directors.
 Four of the directors are independent non-executive directors.
-Three directors are non-executive (including the Chairman) and the remaining three directors are executive directors.
+Four directors are non-executive (including the Chairman) and the remaining two directors are executive directors.